 “Respect should be the cornerstone of customer service.
 It should be the one concept that is emphasized throughout corporate ranks from C-level management all the way down to frontline employees.
 In fact, frontline employees who are treated with respect by their companies are far more likely to treat their customers with respect as well.”
 (Dr. Guy Winch, Psychology Today)

 Respect, both internal and external, is always one of the top customer experience strategies.
 Customers and employees want to feel respected.
 Respect time, dignity, and intelligence.
 Then watch that respect reciprocate.
 Employees will create better customer relationships.
 Customers will respect the business back with their loyalty.
 Experiences will reach higher levels all around.

-Omnichannel communications provide a variety of communication channels.
+Omnichannel customer experience is a key concept in customer engagement.
+It’s important to provide a variety of communication channels.
 They maintain a consistent and effortless experience from one channel to another.
 In other words, no matter what channel a customer uses to communicate, all channels work as one consistent stream of communication.